STRIKE AVOIDANCE – HOW TO DEVELOP AN EFFECTIVE STRIKE AVOIDANCE STRATEGY

 Once the process does move into the solution search phase it is very important for the facilitator to find ways to encourage creative lateral thinking in the generation of possible options.
 Even with training, parties remain relatively uncreative in generating solutions which, in combination with one another, will achieve a mutual gain outcome.
 The use of small task teams can help to make brainstorming effective.
 It may also sometimes be necessary to do the brainstorming in separate party groups because creativity is often stifled by mistrust and fear of exploitation in mixed groups.

-As the negotiation proceeds it will progress into more of a single text document reflecting areas of actual agreement, disagreement and possible agreement.
-In the final stages of the negotiation it will contain a series of draft agreements which are refined to ensure that there is eventually an accurate record of what has been agreed to between the parties and one which is unlikely to give rise to future interpretation disputes.
+As the negotiation proceeds, it will progress into more of a single text document reflecting areas of the actual agreement, disagreement and possible agreement.
+In the final stages of the negotiation, it will contain a series of draft agreements which are refined to ensure that there is eventually an accurate record of what has been agreed to between the parties and one which is unlikely to give rise to future interpretation disputes.

 Experience both here and abroad proves that parties who follow this mutual gain approach to negotiation tend to get good to great outcomes without strike action whereas those who choose an adversarial approach tend to get mediocre to very poor outcomes after strike action.

 Regrettably, in recent times many strikes in South Africa have been marked by negotiation tactics and by acts of violence which are antithetical to functional collective bargaining.
 In a recent judgment of the Labour Court in the unreported case of FAWU v Premier Foods Limited and Others, Judge Basson said, after referring to evidence of murder, vicious assault, shootings, intimidation, firebombing, ransacking of homes and an assassination fund related to a strike that: